OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-lcd-screen.md

 We wrote this module to make it easy for you to use the I2C bus.
 I2C based electronics are designed to operate with a minimum of instructions and very specific signalling between host and client.
 Our I2C modules does all the signalling and contact establishing for you so you only need to worry about sending the correct data and reading the correct registers.
 For a detailed look on how it works, we've written up a software reference to our [I2C Python Module](#i2c-python-module).

-In the code, we specifically use two main functions of the library: the **constructor** and `i2cDevice.write_cmd()`.
+In the code, we specifically use two main functions of the library: the **constructor** and `i2c.write()`.
 The constructor creates an I2C device object with the given address.
-The `write_cmd()` function then writes the given command (in bytes) to the address.
+The `i2c.write()` function then writes a list of bytes to the device's address (without specifying the memory location on the device).
 The LCD display requires specific commands in order to activate its different write modes which the lcdDriver class wraps up nicely, making our final execution script quite compact.

 #### Multiple Different Objects